 About the Program

 The W.A.F.F.L.E.S.
 FIRST LEGO League Discover program for ages 4-6 was founded in 2021.
-We run between two and four teams each fall, winter, and spring.
-Our first team is scheduled for March 2021.
+We run FIRST LEGO League Discover each fall, beginning in September and culminating in our celebration at the Kingston Regional-Festival.

 In FIRST LEGO League Discover, teams of up to four students learn about a different real-world problem each season and develop an innovative solution for it.
 They work together to build a creative LEGO model of their solution.
 Teams also make a Show Me poster to describe their team, what they learned, and what their solution is.
 At the end of the season, teams come together to present their projects with our other teams at a local event.